drand/drand/README_docker.md

 	docker-compose up --build

-This command should have generated you keys in `data/keys`.
-If that's the case, we can now kill the image with `CTRL-C`, then change the entrypoint in `Dockerfile` with

-	ENTRYPOINT ["drand", "--verbose", "2", "start", "--listen", "0.0.0.0:8080"]

-and the image is finally ready for DKG, just start it and let it run in background with
+Finally, the image is ready for DKG.
+Just start it and let it run in background with

 	docker-compose up -d